 pAb 760-2514 (Ventana, n=2)

-Optimal staining for IgK in this assessment was obtained with the
+Optimal staining for IgK in this assessment was only obtained with

-The most frequent causes of insufficient staining were (often in
+The most frequent causes of insufficient staining were:

 - Too low concentration of the primary antibody